-Jia Yue obtained her Master of Science in Speech and Language Pathology from the National University of Singapore and has been working in paediatric settings since her graduation.
+Jia Yue obtained her Master of Science in Speech and Language Pathology from the National University of Singapore and has been working in paediatric settings since her graduation in 2014.
 As part of her graduate training, she obtained clinical experience working with children and adults at a school for children with special needs and restructured hospitals.
 Prior to her master degree, she graduated with a Bachelor of Science in Psychology (Honours) from the Australian National University.

 She has a keen interest in working with children with special needs, particularly autism spectrum disorders, whose difficulties may include the areas of speech, language, and social skills.
 She believes that working in tandem with the child's parents and other professionals will provide the best support for his/her development.